Lock the Gate Alliance: Support and opposition

+History

 On 21 June 2017, Drew Hutton announced his resignation as the president of the Lock the Gate Alliance via Facebook.
 In the post Hutton noted that he "made this decision with great sadness but I have serious, chronic health issues that simply won't allow me to do what is needed in such a position".
 Hundreds of tributes to his work and dedication followed this announcement.